captainalan/internal-company-site-express-sqlite-jquery/README.md

 - Since we have `id` set as INTEGER PRIMARY KEY, will it automatically make new unique IDs if I don't explicitely set it?
+- SQLite doesn't have a native data type for dates; I'll stick with using consistent strings for now...

 ## Other Notes